pop up description layer

 SSG Joshua D. Powell [CE]

-SGT Marvin R. Calhoun Jr [G]
+SGT Marvin R. Calhoun Jr [DG]

 MAJ Robert F. Baldwin